 Keene, in southern New Hampshire, is an excellent town for those who want easy access to the great outdoors.
 Within city limits, you can find the Horatio Colony Nature Preserve and the Greater Goose Pond Forest.
 It also lies not far from the Green Mountain National Forest.
 Keene has 1.28 medical centers per 1,000 residents, the third-lowest number on this list.
 It has 0.90 recreation centers per 1,000 residents, which places the town in fifth for that metric.
 Like other cities in New Hampshire, the tax burden here is 11.30%.
 The free Keene Music Festival kicks off every summer.

 This central New Hampshire town is less than an hour from the White Mountain National Forest.
 Like the other cities on this list, it has a tax burden of 11.30%.
 It brings up the rear of this list with just 0.84 medical centers per 1,000 residents.
-It also has the smallest senior population, as seniors make up just 10.50% of its total population.
-Hanover does fare slightly better in terms of recreation centers, though.
+Seniors make up 13% of its total population.
+Hanover does fare slightly better in terms of recreation centers.
 The town is sixth in this metric with 0.60 recreation centers per 1,000 residents.

 - If New Hampshire doesn’t excite you as a retirement destination, check out our lists of the best places to retire in Utah, Michigan, Virginia, Maine and New Mexico.